codepic/vs-code-mvc6-cmd/readme.md

 # What's this?

-It's just me our of curiosity playing around with Visual Studio Code, Chocolatey, Yeoman, DNX, MVC6 and what not.
+It's just me out of curiosity playing around with Visual Studio Code, Chocolatey, Yeoman, DNX, MVC6 and what not.

 ## Keyboard only